Working with Schools and the Area Links Scheme

 1. Supra-Curricular Enrichment Resources for Prospective Applicants:

 Strong applicants to Cambridge and other competitive universities have often explored their chosen subject through wider reading and enrichment work outside of their A-Level studies.
-To help schools and students to find resources for such supra-curricular activity, we have compiled this guidance document and resources list:
+To help schools and students to find resources for such supra-curricular activity, the University has compiled a document of supercurricular suggestions to get potential applicants started on their subject enrichment and exploration.
+You can find the PDF on this webpage.

 2. Opportunities in Year 12: